Krassnig/CodeDraw/INTRODUCTION.md

 To customize the appearance of your text, use the `TextFormat` object.
 You can access the `TextFormat` object through the `CodeDraw` class by calling the `.getTextFormat()` method.

-Inside the `TextFormat` object, there are several of text formatting options, such as:
+Inside the `TextFormat` object, there are several text formatting options, such as:
 * text size `setFontSize(int)`
 * font family `setFontName(String, String...)`
 * boldness `setBold(boolean)`